mrkkrp/megaparsec-site/tutorials/parsing-simple-imperative-language.md

   <|> IntConst <$> integer
 ```

-However, the term in a boolean expression is a bit more tricky.
-In this
+However, a term in a boolean expression is a bit more tricky.
+In this case,
-case, a term can also be an expression with relational operator consisting
+a term can also be an expression with relational operator consisting of
-of arithmetic expressions.
+arithmetic expressions.

 ```haskell
 bTerm :: Parser BExpr